 Life comes at you fast, and sometimes you won’t have the option of getting all of your gear together.
 When this happens you just have to drop everything and go.
 This can cause much unneeded stress but don’t lose all hope.
 Your personal EDC kit will help you prepare for a situation such as this.

 There are a few items that can be carried with you at all times that can seriously improve your survival chances should you be caught off guard.
-These are what I like to call EDC packs (every day carry).
+These items make up what I like to call my EDC kit (every day carry).
 These are items that I carry on me every day that fit into my normal lifestyle and that a normal person would never guess is something useful to my survival.

 Below are some of the items that I keep in my car as an EDC kit:

 -A folding pocket knife

 -Paracord bracelet (roughly 10 feet of cord)

 -Aqua Mira: Frontier emergency water filter.

 -8 LED flashlight with batteries and adapter ( takes either 1 C Battery or 3 AAA’s)

 -Mylar survival blanket